Snowflake Outbound Sharing¶

 Snowflake Outbound Sharing allows Observe datasets to be queried from Snowflake using SQL.
 This allows you to join Observe data with other tables in Snowflake and extract data in larger volumes than supported by the Observe API.

-To use Snowflake data sharing with Observe, you must have a Snowflake account in the same cloud or region as your Observe account.
-The cloud always uses AWS.
+To use Snowflake data sharing with Observe, you must have a Snowflake account in the same cloud and region as your Observe account.
+The cloud is always AWS.
 For most customers, the region is us-west-2 (Oregon).

 The examples in this document use Terraform to manage the Observe objects needed to configure outbound sharing.
 While the feature does not technically require Terraform, Observe currently does not provide a user interface for configuring Outbound Sharing.
 Instead, use Terraform to interact with Outbound Sharing.